Hotels4Teams

 Which hotels in Coeur d'Alene, Idaho offer free parking?

-Which hotels in Coeur d'Alene, Idaho have a pool?
+Which hotels in Coeur d'Alene, Idaho have an outdoor pool?

 Which hotels in Coeur d'Alene, Idaho have suites or extra space?

-Which hotels in Coeur d'Alene, Idaho have an in-room kitchen or kitchenette?
+Which hotels in Coeur d'Alene, Idaho have a full in-room kitchen?

 Ready to book in Coeur d'Alene?